akijowski/home-server/README.md

 ## Proxmox

-The `proxmox` directory contains some basic ansible scripts to configure the promox host itself.
+The `proxmox` directory contains a basic ansible playbook to configure the promox host itself.
 It can be run with the default `root` user with the following command:

 ```bash
 ansible-playbook proxmox/playbook.yml -l proxmox -i hosts  -u root -k -K